Order the spring issue here

 The road to true anarchism

-AGAMBE: The archeology of religion, art, politics, and capitalism is not a search for any kind of origin – but a search for a foundation that tears past notions to the root.
+Agamben: The archeology of religion, art, politics, and capitalism is not a search for any kind of origin – but a search for a foundation that tears past notions to their roots.

 future manufacturing

-ART & PHILOSOPHY: The earth as a whole has been transformed into human territory at the expense of all other life forms.
-MODERN TIMES prints here an excerpt from the book Chaos, territory, art.
+ARTS & PHILOSOPHY: The earth as a whole has been transformed into human territory at the expense of all other forms of life.
+MODERN TIMES prints here an excerpt of the book Chaos, Territory, Art.

 Double moral interpretation of Knausgård

-LITERATURE: Behrendt's book accuses the undersigned of «monumental misunderstandings and psychoanalytic short circuits».
-But does he consistently break the laws he is trying to impose on others?
+LITERATURE: In Behrendt's book, the undersigned is accused of "monumental misunderstandings and psychoanalytic short circuits".
+But does he consistently break the laws he tries to impose on others?

 Currency of visibility

-PHOTOGRAPHY: Hannah Starkey's retrospective photo book shows a maturing journey in the eyes of women.
+PHOTOGRAPH: Hannah Starkey's retrospective photo book depicts a maturing journey in women's eyes.

 A wobbly kitten

-ABOUT ART: A remarkable guide to the critical moments of art and life.
+ABOUT ART: A remarkable instruction manual for the critical moments of art and life.